RayAndrade/TheRayCode/Java/Structural/Adapter/eample/README.md

-The code you've provided is an example of the Adapter Design Pattern.
-Here's a brief breakdown of what each class does:
+Here is an example of the Adapter Design Pattern.
+Here's a brief breakdown of what **each** class does:

 1. **RoundPeg class**:
    - Represents pegs that have a round shape.